SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/device-availability.md

 #### c8y\_Availability

-The availability information computed by Cumulocity IoT is stored in fragments: "c8y\_Availability" and "c8y\_Connection" of the device.
+The availability information computed by Cumulocity IoT is stored in the fragments "c8y\_Availability" and "c8y\_Connection" of the device.

     "c8y_Availability": { "lastMessage": "2013-05-21...", "status": "AVAILABLE" },
     "c8y_Connection": {"status":"CONNECTED"}